Mast Magan: Background

 The song is composed by Shankar–Ehsaan–Loy.
 Director of the film, Abhishek Varman wanted Shankar–Ehsaan–Loy to compose the music for the album, in order to create a romantic album that has soul and 'young energy' in it.
 Producer of the film, Sajid Nadiadwala selected the song as his most favorite track from the album.
 In an interview with Bollywood Hungama, the leading lady of the film Alia Bhatt stated that the song is one of her personal favorites from the film.

 The song is sung by Arijit Singh and Chinmayi.
 Nadiawala and Karan Johar felt that Singh's voice has a 'haunting quality' and makes the song stay with the listener.
 The song's lyrics were penned by Amitabh Bhattacharya.
 Johar stated that Bhattacharya is a strong talent in music and his words tend to have a 'colloquial nature', but they also have a 'tremendous amount of soul'.

 Music video

 The song is picturised on Arjun Kapoor and Alia Bhatt.
 The video of the song shows how the bond between their respective characters, Punjabi Krish Malhotra and Tamilian Ananya Swaminathan strengthens.
-It has been filmed at locations in Tamil Nadu including a temple at Mylapore and a pier at Ennore beach.
+It has been filmed at locations in Tamil Nadu including Adikesava Perumal temple at Mylapore and a pier at Ennore beach.
 The video of the song was filmed much before the recording of the actual song.